zv1n/pycmef/README.md

 ></span>
 ```

-Add `data-content` and add a `data-value` containg the Handlebars-compliant value to the HTML element.
+Add `data-content` and add a `data-value` containing the Handlebars-compliant value to the HTML element.
 The `innerHTML` of the element will be replaced by the content of the Handlebars element.